 Immerse yourself in the pristine waters of the Williams River.
 A short walk through the forest of soaring gums, old growth cedars and beeches takes you to the aptly named Crystal pool.
 This naturally formed deep pool offers a refreshing restorative dip in one of the clearest rivers on mainland Australia.
 There are also a number of stunning swimming holes along the Blue Gum walking trail, a gentle walk through the majestic forest.

-The cabin is well-appointed throughout with feature windows, a full kitchen with open-plan dining/living area leading out to a balcony.
+The cabin is well-appointed throughout with feature windows, kitchen areas with stove-top, microwave with open-plan dining/living area leading out to a balcony.
 Take in the views as you sit out on the historic day bed, sourced from one of the local homesteads and crafted from the superb hardwood timbers the district is celebrated for.
 You'll be joined most mornings by a variety of wildlife; parrots, Bush turkeys, and the resident wallaby and her joey.
 Lyrebirds make their nests in the grounds and are often spotted and heard from the cabin.

 Indulge yourself with a spa at the end of the day.
 The water is sourced from the nearby river and so offers a pure, relaxing, chemical free soak.